markstringer-dti/markstringer-dti.github.io/dti.md

 What?
 How many stories are fully detailed?
 How many stories are partially detailed?
 How many stories have no detail at all?

-Or the depth of the stories in the backlog.
+Or the depth of the stories in the to do list.
 It might be how strongly you focus on finishing all the stories that were planned by the end of the sprint.

-The team might have a huge long backlog.
-The team might have nearly no backlog at all.
+The team might have a huge long to do list.
+The team might have nearly no to do list at all.

 The team might have stories that are very detailed, with relatively strict criteria.